MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 1. Log on to you SQL Server computer as administrator.
 2. Open PowerShell as administrator.
 3. Run [Get-HGSClientConfiguration](https://docs.microsoft.com/powershell/module/hgsclient/get-hgsclientconfiguration).
 4. Write down and save the AttestationServerURL property.
-It should look like this: *http://10.193.16.185/Attestation*.
+It should look like this: *http://10.193.16.185/Attestation*.(???checking with windows if this works on all editions???)
-5. If you are using SQL Server vNext CTP 2.0, you must append "/attestationservice.svc/signingCertificates" to the above URL.
-The result is the attestation URL for your SQL server instance.

 ### Install tools